 Office Phone: (724) 266-2833 x2283

 Angela Fogel has been at Ambridge Area School District since 2015.
 She earned her Bachelors of Science from California University of PA in 2011.
 She then went on to earn her Master’s degree in Clinical Athletic Training from Bloomsburg University of PA in 2014.
-Along with being the Athletic Trainer for the Junior High and High School at Ambridge Area School District.
+Along with being the Athletic Trainer for the Middle School and High School at Ambridge.
 Ang is a part of the EMS / Pre-Hospital Care Committee with UPMC Sports Medicine currently helping train local EMS on football and hockey emergency protocols.

 Important information regarding 2020-2021 sports physicals:

 PIAA rules state that physicals must be performed ON or AFTER June 1, 2020.
 Therefore, NO physicals done before June 1, 2020 can be accepted.